Food Justice and Equity @ BGSU Updates

 If you or an organization are thinking of hosting a food drive or you just want to make sure your donation is purposeful, please read the handout below about what local pantries need most.
 If you are interested in hosting a purposeful food drive presentation (roughly 20 minutes) for your organization or group, you can contact the BGSU Center for Public Impact (firstname.lastname@example.org) to schedule a date.

 Host or Fund an Event

-Another way to get involved with Food Justice and Equity @ BGSU is to submit a Giving Proposal.
+Another way to get involved with Food Justice and Equity @ BGSU is to submit a donation.
 Each mobile pantry costs $250 and feeds between 120-140 students and community members each time it visits campus.
 Checks can be made payable to BGSU Center for Public Impact.

 Looking to provide this information to a group or an individual about food insecurity and getting involved?